-Students are required to perform 10 hours of community service per semester, five of which must be at battalion-sponsored events.
+Students are required to perform 1 community service event per semester.
 More is highly encouraged.
 There are multiple organized events throughout each semester, or students can volunteer for other outside projects in which they are interested.
 Projects in the past have included Bone Marrow Donor Registration, blood drives, Junior ROTC events, and the Special Olympics.